bobleesj/scikit-package/doc/source/tutorials/level-4-tutorial.rst

         $ git checkout -b skpkg-system
         $ git add .
-        $ git commit -m "skpkg: start a new project with skpkg Level 4 template"
+        $ git commit -m "skpkg: start a new project with skpkg"
         $ git push -u origin skpkg-system

 #.
 Visit your GitHub repository online.

 #.
 Click on the new green button that says ``Compare & pull request``.

 #.
-The PR title can be ``skpkg: start a new project with skpkg system template``.
+The PR title can be ``skpkg: start a new project with skpkg template``.

 #.
 The ``base`` branch should be ``main`` and the ``compare`` branch should be ``skpkg-system``.